petraratkai/ISSIE_DrawBlock/README-tl319.md

      b. renderRadialWire this is a new function that generates a path command string according to the vertices of the wire

-     c. view changed to support switching between wire displays according to Model.Type (NOTE: the code to change the Model.Type is currently not correctly implemented from section 3, as such it will always be the Jump type, in order to test different display types line X can be changed to different singleWireRadialView
+     c. view changed to support switching between wire displays according to Model.Type (NOTE: the code to change the Model.Type is currently not correctly implemented from section 3, as such it will always be the Jump type, in order to test different display types line 844 can be changed to different singleWireRadialView props)

 2. Modern display type for wires
      a. singleWireModernView this is a new function that creates a react element that contains all of the segments and intersections for any given wire.